ssbsukirat/medicine/Cardiology/Approach to Supraventricular Tachyarrhytmias.md

 	- warranted to provoke the arrhythmia with pacing, confirm the mechanism, and risk stratify the patient,
 	- mostly performed at the time of intended catheter ablation to treat the arrhythmia.
 - paroxysmal SVT usually has no underlying structural heart disease
+- mc SVT -- sinus tachycardia
+	- in response to physiological stress like exercise
+	- maybe manifestation of acute